Audi Q8 review

 The big Audi is a sister model to the Q7 off-roader, and shares its underpinnings.
 However, the sleek body is lower, wider and shorter than its more practical stablemate, and also a lot more aggressively styled with Audi’s latest eight-sided grille, swoopy headlamps and wide wheelarches said to be inspired by old Quattro rally cars.
 At the back, there’s a full-width LED lighting strip, roof spoiler, and a rakish ‘fastback’ tailgate that seriously limits the practicality of the boot.
 Unlike the Q7 you can’t have a third row of seats either, so the Q8 is strictly a five-seater.

-The regular Q8 is available in three trim levels, S line, Edition 1 and Vorsprung, and all are well equipped, although the S line is less lavishly indulgent than the Vorsprung model.
+The regular Q8 is available in three trim levels, S line, Black Edition and Vorsprung, and all are well equipped, although the S line is less lavishly indulgent than the Vorsprung model.
 The latter version comes with a seriously impressive amount of safety kit, including Audi’s latest autonomous systems – although the S-Line isn’t exactly hard done by.

 With its eye-catching styling and significant road presence, the Q8 is not a car for shrinking violets.
-As if to back that up, the options list includes bold body colours like Galaxy Blue and Dragon Orange, as well as the more restrained and traditional Audi SUV hues.
+As if to back that up, the options list includes bold body colours like Matador Red and Dragon Orange, as well as the more restrained and traditional Audi SUV hues.
 Other popular options are likely to be S line sports seat upgrades with integrated head restraints and diamond stitching.
 S line models ride as standard on 21-inch alloys, but the larger 22-inch wheels from the Vorsprung are likely to be a popular upgrade too.

 In this review